Giovanni0114/c-ini-parser/readme.md

  - 01-prototype: version that is able to build and not much more
  - 02-prototype: version with working parser and config
  - 03-prototype: version with working stdin input and organized output
- - 03-prototype: version with working stdin input and organized output

 ### alpha: